gheenc/Computational-Methods/pset1/README.md

 [8] https://www.geeksforgeeks.org/python/python-sorted-function/

 [10] Asked Yale Clarity why my fake data was not returning a non sorted list right of the median.

-[11] Asked Yale Clarity GPT how to find everything above my index value.
-Also checked after that my length included the patient who is 41.5.
+Asked Yale Clarity GPT how to find everything above my index value.

+[12] I used ChatGPT to ensure that my functions were correctly inclusive or exclusive to the wanted range.
+Also asked how to sort list with multiple attributes by the age and how to match the ages of the index found with the gender of that same child.

 # Problem 2 #

-### a.
-This function is administering medicine in increments.
+**a.**This function is administering medicine in increments.
 So, if you tell the function you want to administer medicine in 6 units, it will give 6 units until it hits the amount that is tstop.
 Tstop is the amount of full medicine needed to be given; delta_t is the difference between what has already been administered + what was just administered; and the number of doses administered is the amount needed to get to tstop in the incremental amounts that is t.

-### b.
- When you call 0.25, 1 you get, as expected it took four rounds of administering 0.25 doses amounts to reach full dosage of 1.
+**b.** When you call 0.25, 1 you get, as expected it took four rounds of administering 0.25 doses amounts to reach full dosage of 1.
 ```python
 administer_meds(0.25,1)
 Administering meds at t=0